SangwookCheon/data-on-deck/_posts/2019-6-27-all-blog-related-info.md

 # Code Syntax
 As of now, there's a problem with Code Syntax.
 The UI crashes when published to GitHub, while it works locally.
 So, I need to create a better version or use an external tool for code blocks.

+Until this is fixed, let's just use GitHub gists.
+They are a little bit tedious to create, but they work really well.